 As it happened I came across a boutique closing down in the city.
-Sad for the retailer, though she was set to retire after 25 years in the business.
+She was retiring, 25 years in the business was enough for her.
 I wish her all the best.
 Such a lovely lady, bit of a rough diamond, called a spade a spade with a few expletives.
 So I’m all set for racking, change rooms and a few other bits and pieces.

 So to the bricks and mortar, well before I decided to take that leap of faith I was looking on and off for some months.
 Then there it was a new listing, but not just one shop, several, in the one complex.
 But of course, there was a reason these shops were empty.

 Contacting the agent they informed me up front it’s a short lease as the complex was earmarked for redevelopment.
 Not a bad thing in my mind as it would give me the time I need to test the waters.
 So I have put in my offer.
 Now I’m waiting for the approval.
 Fingers crossed.